 "It's shiny black", he said in his adorable British accent.

 The good news is, I got a piano and the bad news is, I lost my coach.
-But that's a different story.
+But that's another story.

 He took what we offered and it was such a great deal, we didn't have to borrow the money after all.